To determine which dog comes closest to a pre-determined line when commanded to “down” after being called to “come”

 - Dogs are placed at the start point by owner; a helper may hold dog in place (Junior/Senior/Fun levels only, penalty for Competitive level).

-- There will be a “down” line about 15 feet from the owner.
+- There will be a “down” line halfway between owner and dog.

 - At the owner’s discretion, the owner will tell the dog to “down.”